Diduenjoy/docs/source/includes/_google_star_rating.md

 // check ruby tab
 ```

-In this example, we shall see how to put aggregate ratings for a shop.
+This example provides how to add aggregate ratings to a shop.

 Let's have some conditions :